Maryanne Miller

-Maryanne Miller is a retired United States Air Force general and a pilot who last served as the commander of Air Mobility Command at Scott Air Force Base from September 7, 2018 to August 20, 2020.
+Maryanne Miller (born 1958 or 1959) is a retired United States Air Force general and a pilot who last served as the commander of Air Mobility Command at Scott Air Force Base from September 7, 2018 to August 20, 2020.
 She previously served as the Chief of Air Force Reserve and the commander of Air Force Reserve Command from July 2016 to September 2018.
 Miller is the first Air Force Reserve officer to achieve the rank of general.
 She was also the first woman to serve as the Chief of Air Force Reserve.
 She retired from the Air Force on October 1, 2020 after over 39 years of service.

 Military career

 A native of Hilliard, Ohio, Miller was commissioned in 1981 as a distinguished graduate of the Air Force Reserve Officer Training Corps program at Ohio State University.
 She is a command pilot with more than 4,800 flying hours in numerous aircraft.

 Miller has commanded two wings and held numerous staff leadership positions at the unit, air staff and joint staff levels.
 Prior to her current assignment, she was the Chief of Air Force Reserve, Headquarters United States Air Force, Washington, D.C., and Commander of Air Force Reserve Command, Robins Air Force Base.

 In 2019, Miller was the only female 4-star officer serving in the United States military.
 She retired from the US Air Force on October 1, 2020.